 It also makes sense if the interest rate is pretty similar to one where the borrower must pay both the closing costs and commission.

-For instance, there may be a situation where the mortgage rate is 3.5% with the borrower paying all the closing costs and commission, as opposed to 3.75% with all fees paid thanks to the borrower receiving a lender credit.
+For instance, there may be a situation where the mortgage rate is 3.5% with the borrower paying all closing costs and commission.
+And 3.75% with all fees paid thanks to the lender credit.

-That’s a relatively small difference in rate, and the upfront closing costs for taking on the slightly lower rate likely wouldn’t be recouped for years.
+That’s a relatively small difference in rate.
+And the upfront closing costs for taking on the slightly lower rate likely wouldn’t be recouped for many years.

-Of course, it should be noted that the larger the loan amount, the larger the credit, and vice versa, seeing that it’s represented as a percentage of the loan amount.
+It should be noted that the larger the loan amount, the larger the credit.
+And vice versa, seeing that it’s represented as a percentage of the loan amount.

 They can still offset some (or all) of their closing costs with a lender credit, but that too will come with a higher interest rate.
 However, the credit can’t be used to cover loan originator compensation.

-There are clearly a lot of possibilities here, so take the time to see if borrower-paid compensation will save you some money over lender-paid compensation, with various credits factored in.
+There are a lot of possibilities, so take the time to see if borrower-paid compensation will save you some money over lender-paid compensation, with various credits factored in.

-But if you plan to move or refinance in a relatively short period of time, a loan with a lender credit may be the best deal.
+But if you plan to move/sell or refinance in a relatively short period of time, a loan with a lender credit may be the best deal.

-You won’t have to pay much (if anything) for taking out the loan, and you’ll only be stuck with a slightly higher interest rate and corresponding mortgage payment.
+You won’t have to pay much (if anything) for taking out the loan.
+And you’ll only be stuck with a slightly higher interest rate and mortgage payment temporarily.

 As a rule of thumb, those looking to aggressively pay down their mortgage will not want to use a lender credit, while those who want to keep more cash on hand should consider one.

-There will be cases when a loan with the lender credit is the better deal, and vice versa.
-So shop around!
-You should be able to find a competitive rate with a lender credit.
+There will be cases when a loan with the credit is the better deal, and vice versa.
+But if you take the time to shop around, you should be able to find a competitive rate with a lender credit!